dshenderson/olympic-medals-table/README.md

 ## What I might do differently

 * Testing, testing, testing!
-Normally I would have thorough test coverage, perhaps take a TDD (test-first) approach, but do to time constraints I just churned out the code.
+Normally I would have thorough test coverage, perhaps take a TDD (test-first) approach, but due to time constraints I just churned out the code.

 * I haven't added loading and error states.
 I really should.
 Perhaps if I have time before the face-to-face interview...